 Contents

 The rights of disabled individuals to access public facilities, including sports venues, are protected by various laws and regulations.
-These accessibility requirements encompass areas such as seating, toilets, parking, and more.
+These accessibility requirements include seating, toilets, parking, and more.

 Football clubs have been required to make “reasonable adjustments” to facilities since 2004, and the UK's legal framework means policies cannot discriminate against disabled fans.
 Furthermore, there's the Accessible Stadia Guide.
-This provides a set of standards for grounds to meet with regards to the quality of their facilities for disabled fans, but also their location.
+This provides a set of standards for grounds to meet with regard to the quality of their facilities for disabled fans and their location.

 How to improve your football club's accessibility